Quantum feedback and control

 The expected advantages of quantum computing are rooted in multi-qubit coherence and entanglement effects, with information extracted through uncorrelated high-fidelity projective measurements.
-A less-explored possibility is exploiting the correlations between simultaneous continuous records to extract useful information.
+A less-explored possibility is exploiting the spatio-temporal correlations between generalized (e.g. weaker) measurements to extract useful information.

 Determining how well one is modeling the physical system in the lab is not a trivial matter.
 Modern tomographic methods under development use compressive sensing and adaptive estimation techniques to reduce the amount of data that one needs to collect, and reduce the computational resources required to reconstruct the estimates.

 Machine Learning for Device Characterization

 As chips become more complex in the laboratory, calibration and tune-up becomes an increasingly daunting task.
 Modern machine learning methods offer novel solutions for auto-calibrating device parameters and tracking dynamics occuring during a computational run.

 Weak measurements of a quantum system allow us to monitor a quantum state in real time with only a small disturbance.
 Finding the quantum state from a series of weak measurements typically involves a “quantum filter” derived from basic laws of quantum mechanics.
 This traditional weak measurement approach works well if the quantum state changes slowly compared with the detector response time.
 However, if the qubit changes rapidly, traditional methods that reconstruct the quantum state fail because the detector affects our best estimate of the quantum state.
 In our experiment, we use weak measurements to monitor fast dynamics of a superconducting qubit coupled to a readout resonator.